 Events at Dalkey Castle

-‘Maeve Binchy Tribute Show’ can be performed for your bespoke groups against the beautiful backdrop of St Begnet’s Church at Dalkey Castle & Heritage Centre.
+Maeve Binchy Tribute Show (evenings only) can be performed for your bespoke groups against the beautiful backdrop of St Begnet’s Church at Dalkey Castle & Heritage Centre.
 Maeve wrote ‘Aches and Pains’ as a ‘Cheer Up’ book, a sort of survival manual, when she went into hospital for a hip replacement some years ago.
 See more details HERE

-‘Discover Dalkey’s Literary Gems'(On Yer Bike with Dalkey’s Writers) is a stage show featuring a compilation of the work of famous local writers – James Joyce, Samuel Beckett, Hugh Leonard, Flann O’Brien, Maeve Binchy, John Millington Synge, Van Morrison, Seamus Heaney, Joseph O’Connor and more.
+Discover Dalkey’s Literary Gems is a one hour stage show (evenings only) featuring a compilation of the work of famous local writers – James Joyce, Samuel Beckett, Hugh Leonard, Flann O’Brien, Maeve Binchy, John Millington Synge, Van Morrison, Seamus Heaney, Joseph O’Connor and more.
 It can be performed for your bespoke groups against the beautiful backdrop of St Begnet’s Church at Dalkey Castle & Heritage Centre.
 See more details HERE

 What Would the Countess Say? the original story written by Martina Devlin in her book Truth and Dare and adapted and directed by Margaret Dunne was performed to a full capacity audience at Dalkey Castle & Heritage Centre.
 In the play, Martina explores what the Countess might say if she were to come back to cast an eye over progress – the premise underpinning the play.
 The play celebrates her achievements – but also highlights the need for more to be done to pave the way for women’s participation in public life.
 See more HERE